minkaotic/front-end-notes/notes/Accessibility.md

   - what the user should do if they made a mistake ("If you want to stop receiving our newsletter at any time, you can unsubscribe on your user profile.")

 ### Error messages / validation
+- Avoid error summaries - or at least don't rely on them alone; favour reporting errors next to the problematic field(s) themselves
 - Highlight both input and label of fields that fail validation, for example by adding styleable classes to both:
   ```html
   <label for="email" class="error-text">Your Email Address *</label>